JAVA: A VENUE BOOKING PLATFORM

 USER INTERVIEWS

-My interviews consisted of 4 guests, each with different levels of experience in event planning (specifically networking).
-I wanted to learn about the in’s and out’s of organizing large scale events, and what are some of the basic needs and pain points that an event planner experiences during the timeline of facilitating an event.
+My interviews consisted of 4 guests, each with different levels of experience in event planning (specifically networking events).
+I wanted to learn about the in’s and out’s of organizing events of various sizes, and some of the basic needs and pain points that an event planner experiences during said timeline of facilitating an event.

 RESEARCH DEBRIEF